Getting Started

 // res1: Int = 3

-Then for some reason, your company uses another tech stack with Future
+Then for some reason, your company uses another tech stack with Future so you

 import scala.concurrent._